willdphan/future/README.md

 1. `src/app/api/prolly.py`: The main application script containing:

    - Configuration for the Groq and Exa API client
-   - The `generate_outcomes` function that processes user input and generates outcomes
+   - The `outcomes` function that processes user input and generates outcomes
    - FastAPI app setup with CORS middleware
    - Endpoint definition for the `/generate-outcomes` route